pmsoftware/odietamo/docs/Demo1StepByStep.rst

 1. Back up the ODI repository by creating an Oracle export backup of the repository schema.
 2. Import ODI source object files, added or updated in the SVN working copy by the OdiScmGet process, into the ODI repository.
-3. Regenerate Scenarios in the ODI repository for all Packages/Interfaces/Procedures, imported by the import process, where they have the custom OdiScm *Has Scenario* marker.
+3. Regenerate Scenarios in the ODI repository for all Packages/Interfaces/Procedures, imported by the import process, where they have the custom ODI-SCM *Has Scenario* marker.
 4. Validate the ODI repository internal ID allocation/tracking metadata.
-5. Update the SCM revision number tracking in the OdiScm configuration INI file and OdiScm ODI repository metadata.
+5. Update the SCM revision number tracking in the ODI-SCM configuration INI file and ODI-SCM ODI repository metadata.

 Refresh the Projects and Models views in the ODI Designer UI, and the Logical Architecture and Physical Architecture view in the ODI Topology UI, and the standard ODI demo material will now be visible.

-Note that the objects, marked with the custom OdiScm *Has Scenario* marker (all the interfaces, but not the procedure), in the demo environment 2 ODI repository, will have scenarios.
+Note that the objects, marked with the custom ODI-SCM *Has Scenario* marker (all the interfaces, but not the procedure), in the demo environment 2 ODI repository, will have scenarios.
 But, in the demo environment 1 ODI repository the scenarios are not present.
 Hence the code in the SVN repository also does contain scenarios.

 This shows the purpose of these markers - to identify those source objects that should have a Scenario.

-The OdiScm solution will generate scenarios for these objects when importing code from an SCM repository.
+The ODI-SCM solution will generate scenarios for these objects when importing code from an SCM repository.
 Scenarios are not stored in the SCM repository because ODI does not consistently consistently generate Scenarios (the order of elements Scenarios tends to differ) from a consistent set of source objects, and we do not want a variation in a Scenario to be considered a change to a source object being controlled by the SCM repository.

 Create new objects in demo environment 2 ODI repository
 =======================================================